microsoft/azure-pipelines-yaml/design/resources-scenarios.md

 ## Scenarios

-### Build source into a product: classic continuous integration
+### Build source into a product (classic continuous integration)
 - My source code lives in a repository on GitHub.
 - Whenever I push changes to a branch, I want the source built and tested.
 - Test status is reported back to GitHub on that particular commit.

 The only resource is a repository.
 A new version of the resource triggers a pipeline.
+(Because GitHub can associate issues with commits, I can also see which issues are addressed with this push.)
 That particular version (a commit) is built and tested.
 That version of the source can be marked with a status update in GitHub.
-Azure Pipelines provides a comprehensive, tracked view of that resource, from its start as a push to Git through a successful test pass.
+Azure Pipelines provides a comprehensive, tracked view of that resource, from its start as a work item and push to Git through a successful test pass.

 ### Deploy a container to Kubernetes
 - My web app is containerized and deployed to Kubernetes.
 My containers are based on Alpine Linux, and I use the official Alpine container as my base.